As part of our commitment to sustainability, we’re working hard to deliver more customer orders with zero exhaust emissions.

 It’s all part of our work to decarbonise and electrify our transport network, which is key in helping us achieve our Climate Pledge commitment to reach net-zero carbon emissions across our operations by 2040.

-In January 2025, we announced more than 140 new electric Mercedes-Benz Truck eActros 600 trucks and eight Volvo FM Battery Electric trucks are joining Amazon’s transport network over the next 18 months as part of the UK’s largest-ever electric heavy vehicles (eHGV) order.
+In January 2025, we announced more than 140 new electric Mercedes-Benz Truck eActros 600 trucks and eight Volvo FM Battery Electric trucks are joining Amazon’s transport network as part of the UK’s largest-ever electric heavy vehicles (eHGV) order.

 Once fully operational, these new eHGVs are expected to transport more than 300 million packages each year with no exhaust emissions.
-The new electric trucks will haul trailers with products and packages to and from our fulfilment centres, sort centres and delivery stations to customer doorsteps.
+The new electric trucks will haul trailers with products and packages to and from our fulfilment centres, sort centres, and delivery stations.

 To support the expanded fleet, Amazon will install additional fast charging infrastructure across key UK sites, including 360kW electric charging points capable of charging the 40-tonne Mercedes-Benz trucks from 20 to 80 per cent in just over an hour.
 The new electric trucks will have a range of 310 miles (500km) on full charge.